Joined: Mar '12

 I bet he had 77!
 There aren’t many hands that could defeat you after reading all this scenario, and, if he had JJ, I can’t understand how could he handle so long, calling so high bets from you (only if he had much more chips than you).

 You playing Micro's? wouldnt be shocked at this if you were....
-U all flopped trips hard to get away from that outcome SICK If it was ur tourny life.... bad luck sorry to hear
+U all flopped trips hard to get away from that outcome SICK Sad If it was ur tourny life.... bad luck sorry to hear Shock

-well a hand like a hand- can't say that any of them made bad calls- they had legitimate holdings, could have gone all in actually- on the flop 3 dudes with a set each always nice to see something similar on tv, when everyone thinks that they have the best hand and try to put on a poker face...
+well a hand like a hand- can't say that any of them made bad calls- they had legitimate holdings, could have gone all in actually- on the flop 3 dudes with a set each Big Smile always nice to see something similar on tv, when everyone thinks that they have the best hand and try to put on a poker face...
+Confused

 set over set over set happens in all stakes im sure of it.
 All i can say is AA is a double edged sword.
 You try to max value without chasing but then wind up paying off weaker hands that get there.
 No matter what you can be happy to know 9.999999999 times out of 10 you are winner in that hand.
 Sucks you lost though.